Chrissy265/Stirlo_Stirling/SLACK_SETUP_GUIDE.md

 ## Overview

-Your Stirlo Intelligent Assistant is now connected to Slack!
-The bot uses the same AI agent that powers the web interface, giving Slack users access to SharePoint search, Monday.com integration, and RAG-powered conversation history.
+Your Stirlo Intelligent Assistant is now connected to Slack using **Socket Mode**!
+The bot maintains a persistent WebSocket connection to Slack, eliminating the need for webhook configuration.
+It uses the same AI agent that powers the web interface, giving Slack users access to SharePoint search, Monday.com integration, and RAG-powered conversation history.

 ## What's Configured

+✅ **Socket Mode Connection**
+- Persistent WebSocket connection to Slack
+- No webhook URLs needed
+- Works behind firewalls
+- Real-time event delivery

 ✅ **Slack Workflow** (`slackIntelligentAssistantWorkflow`)
 - Step 1: Calls the intelligent assistant with user messages